 Kansas City, MO 64106

-Advisory Circular 70/7460-2k states that notification is to be submitted 30 days prior construction.
+14 CFR Part 77 ( § 77.7) establishes that notification must be submitted 45 days prior to construction.
 Given the time required to conduct an aeronautical study, we recommend a 45-60 day advance notification to accommodate the extensive review process and allow timely issuance of the FAA determination letter.

-Once the FAA has completed an aeronautical study, a determination is made regarding the impact to air navigation.
-One of three responses is typically issued:
+Once the FAA has completed an aeronautical study, the FAA makes a determination detailing the study's findings